vegaasen/vegaasen/README.md

 ## 📖 Last books I've swooped through

+> [!NOTE]
-Not the complete list, but its a few of my current ones.
+> Not the complete list, but its a few of my current ones.

 ### 2025